ohaikenton/ShiftCipherDecrypter/README.md

 1. Assume that the message only contains upper case letters, space characters and punctuation marks.
 2. Space characters and punctuation marks remain unchanged during the encryption.
 A shift cipher decrypter can guess the message without knowing k.
 If a message is long enough, the most frequent letter will be ‘E’.

+# About this repo
+This repo is an effort to open-source the code of the Shift Cipher Decrypter project, which is a work done by Li Chun Kit as his work for the HKDSE Information and Communication Technology (ICT) School-based Assesment (SBA) examination.